-This is due to the fact that Spanish is spoken widely around the world.
-Spanish will also come in handy when you’re planning to travel Latin-America, as most people do not speak English here.
+This is because Spanish is spoken widely around the world.
+Spanish will also come in handy when you’re planning to travel to Latin America, as most people do not speak English here.

 Romanian, however, might be slightly more difficult to learn than Spanish.
 And if you already speak Spanish, learning Romanian will be much easier.
 You can’t really go wrong by learning either language.

-Spanish and Romanian both are Romance languages, which means that they derive from Latin.
+Romanian and Spanish both are Romance languages, which means that they derive from Latin.

-Both Spanish and Romanian are phonetic languages and use similar syntaxes (sentence structures).
-Their lexical similarity ranks a 0.71 on a scale from 0 to 1, which means that there are quite some words that seem similar and have the same meaning as well.
+Both Romanian and Spanish are phonetic languages and use similar syntaxes (sentence structures).
+Their lexical similarity ranks at 0.71 on a scale from 0 to 1, which means that there are quite some words that seem similar and have the same meaning as well.

 On the other hand, Spanish and Romania do not use the same alphabet.
 The Spanish alphabet consists of 27 letters (the standard Roman alphabet plus the letter ñ,) while the Romanian language added 5 new letters to the standard Roman alphabet, in order to satisfy the phonetic needs.

-Whichever language you choose to study, either of these languages are easy to learn, especially when you already speak one of them.
+Whichever language you choose to study, either of these languages is easy to learn, especially when you already speak one of them.